One man, one vote

-"One man, one vote", or "one person, one vote", expresses the principle of equal representation in voting.
-This slogan is used by advocates of democracy and political equality, especially with regard to electoral reforms like universal suffrage and proportional representation.
+"One man, one vote" or "one vote, one value" is a slogan used to advocate for the principle of equal representation in voting.
+This slogan is used by advocates of democracy and political equality, especially with regard to electoral reforms like universal suffrage, direct elections, and proportional representation.

-Indices

-The violation of equal representation in the various systems of proportional representation can be measured with the Loosemore–Hanby index, the Gallagher index or the amount of unrepresented vote.
-A Gallagher index above 5 (%) is seen by many experts as violating the One man, one vote principle.
-In case of plurality voting, the wasted vote can be measured.
-Additionally, the percentage of spoilt vote and percentage of disfranchisement can be measured to detect violations of the equal representation principle.

 History

-The phrase surged in english-language usage around 1880, thanks in part to British trade unionist George Howell who used the phrase "one man, one vote" in political pamphlets.
+The phrase surged in English-language usage around 1880, thanks in part to British trade unionist George Howell, who used the phrase "one man, one vote" in political pamphlets.
 During the mid-to-late 20th-century period of decolonisation and the struggles for national sovereignty, this phrase became widely used in developing countries where majority populations sought to gain political power in proportion to their numbers.
 The slogan was notably used by the anti-apartheid movement during the 1980s, which sought to end white minority rule in South Africa.

 In the United States, the "one person, one vote" principle was invoked in a series of cases by the Warren Court in the 1960s during the height of related civil rights activities.

-Applying the Equal Protection Clause of the constitution, the U.S. Supreme Court majority opinion (5–4) led by Chief Justice Earl Warren in Reynolds v.
-Sims (1964) ruled that state legislatures, unlike the U.S. Congress, needed to have representation in both houses that was based on districts containing roughly equal populations, with redistricting as needed after censuses.
-Some had an upper house based on an equal number of representatives to be elected from each county, which gave undue political power to rural counties.
-Many states had neglected to redistrict for decades during the 20th century, even as population increased in urban, industrialized areas.
+By the second half of the 20th century, many states had neglected to redistrict for decades, because their legislatures were dominated by rural interests.
+But during the 20th century, population had increased in urban, industrialized areas.
+In addition to applying the Equal Protection Clause of the constitution, the U.S. Supreme Court majority opinion (5–4) led by Chief Justice Earl Warren in Reynolds v.
+Sims (1964) ruled that state legislatures, unlike the U.S. Congress, needed to have representation in both houses that was based on districts containing roughly equal populations, with redistricting as needed after the decennial censuses.
+Some states had established an upper house based on an equal number of representatives to be elected from each county, modelled after the US Senate.
+Because of changes following industrialization and urbanization, most population growth had been in cities, and the bicameral state legislatures gave undue political power to rural counties.
 In the 1964 Wesberry v.
-Sanders decision, the U.S. Supreme Court declared that equality of voting—one person, one vote—means that "the weight and worth of the citizens' votes as nearly as is practicable must be the same", and ruled that states must also draw federal congressional districts containing roughly equal represented populations.
+Sanders decision, the U.S. Supreme Court declared that equality of voting—one person, one vote—means that "the weight and worth of the citizens' votes as nearly as is practicable must be the same".
+They ruled that states must draw federal congressional districts containing roughly equal represented populations.

+Each democracy is different, due to historical quirks that have favoured those in power at the time.